The fast-paced life of an executive can make it hard to prioritize working out. Easy exercises to do at home can make this task a breeze!

 Try switching it up by jumping with two feet, one foot, or even double jumps.
 This is an easy exercise to do at home every morning!

-This exercise can put extra pressure on the shoulders and wrists; try relaxing the shoulders before doing this exercise and if there is any wrist or shoulder injuries try the tricep exercise with resistance bands stated previously.
+This exercise can put extra pressure on the shoulders and wrists; try relaxing the shoulders before doing this exercise and if there are any wrist or shoulder injuries try the triceps exercise with resistance bands stated previously.